2002 Monaco Grand Prix: Practice

 Preceding the race were two one-hour practice sessions on Thursday and two 45-minute sessions on Saturday.
 The first practice session was held Thursday morning on a damp track that eventually dried up.
 The circuit was cool and the weather was overcast.
-Michael Schumacher lapped fastest with a time of 1:21.094 he set 53 minutes in.
+Michael Schumacher lapped fastest with 1:21.094 lap he set 53 minutes in.
 Coulthard, Renault's Jarno Trulli, Barrichello, Arrows's Heinz-Harald Frentzen, the BAR pair of Jacques Villeneuve and Olivier Panis, Trulli's teammate Jenson Button, McLaren's Kimi Räikkönen and Ralf Schumacher occupied positions second through tenth.
 After 17 minutes, Pedro de la Rosa understeered his Jaguar at the exit of the Swimming Pool chicane, damaging the nose and front-right suspension.
-Raikkonen lost control of his McLaren at La Rascasse turn and spun backwards into the outside barrier with the car's rear at corner entry.
+Raikkonen spun backwards rear-first into the outside barrier at La Rascasse entering the turn.
 The monocoque was beyond repair and the car was left on the circuit.

 Later in the afternoon, the second practice session was still cool and overcast.
 Trulli set the day's fastest lap of 1:18.915 with ten minutes remaining, 0.446 seconds faster than Toyota's Allan McNish.
 Coulthard, Jordan's Giancarlo Fisichella, McNish's teammate Mika Salo, Ralf Schumacher, Barrichello, Webber, Montoya and Button completed the top ten.
 After leaving the tunnel, Felipe Massa avoided hitting the wall and proceeded, despite spinning his Sauber car 360 degrees into the Nouvelle Chicane.
 Yoong damaged the front-right corner against the La Rascasse turn barrier.
 Practice was stopped for four minutes to let marshals clear the track of carbon fibre debris and removed Yoong's car.
 Bernoldi's engine failed and laid oil on the circuit up to the Casino Square turn.
 Eddie Irvine hit the oil and crashed his Jaguar's rear-right wheel into the Massenet corner wall.
 Massa damaged his car's right-hand side suspension oversteering into the barrier at Tabac corner.
 Button damaged his Renault's front-left corner against the tyre barrier at the bottom of the hill at Mirabeau turn.